servirtium/README/starting-a-new-implementation-step-8.md

-## 8. Redaction, Mask, Delete, and Mutate operations
+# Step 8.
+Redaction, Mask, Delete, and Mutate operations

 Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording Similarly things may have to be changed in response headers and/or response body.